Projects

 APRIL 2024 - PRESENT

-Recently awarded to our chapter, Kirengo is only about two miles south of Nyansakia and lies near the Tanazanian border.
-The community consists of four villages, with a total population of over 5,000 people!
-Recent climate change has increased the severity of droughts and lack of rainwater, forcing more and more residents to travel far in order to reach a neighboring river that is contaminated upstream.
+Awarded to our chapter in 2024, Kirengo is located about fifty miles from Nyansakia, near the Tanzanian border.
+The community consists of four villages with a total population of over 5,000 people.
+Increasingly severe droughts and reduced rainfall, driven by climate change, have forced many residents to travel long distances to access a neighboring river, which is contaminated upstream.

 Nyansakia, Kenya

 EWB-UMD's first official first project as a chapter: Nyansakia, Kenya is part of the "Great Lakes Region" of Kenya.
 The community here does not have access to clean water, and at certain times of the year, there is not enough water to go around.
 Our goal is to bring clean water to the community year-round.
-Our chapter has visited the site twice, in 2019 and 2023, and has directed remote work in 2023 and 2024.
+Our chapter has visited the site three times, in 2019, 2023, and 2024.

 Paraxaj, Guatemala